bytecodealliance/wasmtime/cranelift/isle/veri/README.md

 # Crocus: An SMT-based ISLE verification tool

 This directory contains Crocus, a tool for verifying instruction lowering and transformation rules written in ISLE.
-Crocus uses an underlying SMT solver to model ISLE rules in as logical bitvectors; searching over all possible inputs to find potential soundness counterexamples.
+Crocus uses an underlying SMT solver to model values in ISLE rules in as logical bitvectors, searching over all possible inputs to find potential soundness counterexamples.
+The motivation and context project are described in detail in our ASPLOS 2024 paper: [Lightweight, Modular Verification for WebAssembly-to-Native Instruction Selection](https://dl.acm.org/doi/10.1145/3617232.3624862).

 Currently[^1], Crocus requires every ISLE term uses within a rule to have a user-provided specification, or `spec`, that provides the logical preconditions and effects of the term (`require` and `provide` blocks).
 The syntax for these specs is embedded as an optional extension to ISLE itself: specs are written in the ISLE source files.